jeangougou/jeangougou.github.io/_posts/2016-01-14-how-to-read-a-book-with-ddd.md

 {% endhighlight %}

-Naturally we expect to be able to read, at any point, the page we are curretly at.
+Naturally we expect to be able to read, at any point, the page we are currently at.
-This page will be rapresented by any positive integer value within the interval from 1 to the page lenght of the book.
+This page will be represented by any positive integer value within the interval from 1 to the page length of the book.

 so a short aggregate root for the book entity would probably contain a constructor enforcing this